 People who have not soiled their garments, and they will walk with me in white, for they are worthy.
 The one who conquers will be clothed thus in white garments, and I will never blot his name out of the book of life | Revelation 3:4-5

-The worthy will wear white and receive ‘LIFE’, and the only thing that makes you worthy is your righteous deeds; so says the Word of God.
+The worthy will wear white and receive ‘LIFE’, and the only thing that makes you worthy is your righteous deeds, only if you don’t soil your white linen garments; so says the Word of God.

-The reward of “Eternal Life” is something you deserve by becoming worthy on your own merit.
+The reward of “Eternal Life” is something you deserve by becoming worthy by your own merit.
 The ‘Salvation/Deliverance’, which was made available to all by God, now makes ‘Eternal Life’ possible.

 Mainstream theology has twisted the Scriptural definitions of ‘salvation’ and ‘eternal life’ into a convoluted doctrine.
 They’ve tried to blend them together so that they mean the same thing.
 This is nonsense and completely unscriptural.
-99% of the modern mainstream denominations teach a false doctrine when they tell you that the salvation offered by God ‘guarantees‘ you eternal life.
-The free gift of God, the blood of Jesus, is not a golden ticket that says eternal life is now assured.
-The gift of the Messiah’s redeeming blood gives everyone the opportunity to repent, after which we can then receive forgiveness and ‘deliverance’ from our bondage to sin, so that we ‘can’ then merit Eternal Life in the Kingdom, which was not possible otherwise.
+The modern mainstream denominations teach a false doctrine when they tell you that the salvation offered by God ‘guarantees‘ you eternal life.
+The free gift to God, the blood of Jesus, is not a golden ticket that says eternal life is now assured.
+The gift of the Messiah’s redeeming blood gives everyone the opportunity to repent, after which we can then receive remission of sin, so that we ‘can’ then merit Eternal Life in the Kingdom, which was not possible otherwise.

 Remember, repentance is the KEY; you get neither Salvation/Deliverance from the bondage to sin nor Eternal Life, unless you ‘stop sinning‘ and obey the Instructions of the Almighty.